 While MCSO has completed operationalizing the benchmarks required by this Paragraph, we have discussed the problems with MCSO's previous methodologies.
 Simply put, these earlier methodologies produced too many alerts that MCSO could reasonably manage on an ongoing basis.
-As noted earlier, CNA has developed an alternative methodology for the TSMR that has been approved and is now being piloted.
+As noted earlier, CNA's new TSMR methodology, which incorporates these benchmarks, has been approved and is now being piloted.